 The mixer grinder is quite efficient.
 It can grind various ingredients, both tough and soft, with ease.
 It is one of the best options for everyday grinding chores like making chutney, batter, and pastes of ginger, garlic, onion, and tomatoes.

 The batter needed for 4-5 people can be made in the large wet grinding jar in 45 seconds to 1 minute.
-It takes less than 30 seconds to make chutney and ginger-garlic paste.
-But the grinding efficiency is not that great when you have just a small quantity to grind.
+It takes less than a minute to make chutney and ginger-garlic paste.
+But the grinding efficiency is not optimal when you have to grind just a small quantity.
 For example, if you want a smooth ginger garlic paste for frying some chicken or freshly ground spices for just a curry, you won’t be able to achieve a smooth consistency.
 Rather, you may have to settle for a coarse texture paste with some chunks remaining just like that.
 This is something where Sujata Dynamix excelled as it can grind any quantity of ingredients into a fine consistency.

 It can also grind spice powders like garam masala and turmeric.
-However, we don’t recommend doing so frequently with any mixer grinder because it could affect the durability of the blades and the coupler.
-Overloading the chutney jar too could affect the durability of the coupler.
+However, we don’t recommend powdering turmeric frequently using any mixer grinder because it could affect the durability of the blades and the coupler.
+Overloading the chutney jar too could affect its durability.

 The food processor jar is another positive aspect of this mixer grinder.
 You get a citrus attachment and blades for kneading, chopping, grating, and slicing.
 It is fairly easy to use and the build quality of the attachments appears to be good.
 However, you need to be careful with the blades as they are quite sharp.
 It was in fact sharper than the Inalsa Inox food processor in our tests.
-In terms of performance, we find Preethi Zodiac to be one of the best food processors to pick from.
+In terms of performance, we find Preethi Zodiac MG-218 to be one of the best food processors.

 One of the USPs that Preethi Zodiac claims is its 3-in-1 juicer jar.
 It comes with 2 sets of blades- one for blending and another for juice extraction.
 The extraction blade is similar to what you find in centrifugal juicers.

-It is quite efficient at making juices of watermelon and such fruits with high water content.
+It is good at making juices of watermelon and such fruits with high water content.
 A little pulp is left over after extracting the juices.
 But, when you make juices of apple and pomegranate, you find that the pulp retains a lot of juice.
-Compared to a centrifugal juicer, you find its juicing yield is not good enough too.
-But compared to other mixer grinders with juicing jars, it fares better.
-That being said, cleaning the juicer jar is not that easy as the pulp gets stuck between the base and the extraction blade.
+Considering the poor juice yield, most people won’t use it after the initial novelty fades.
+Also, cleaning the juicer jar is not that easy as the pulp gets stuck between the base and the extraction blade.
 Removing the blade from the juicer jar frequently may damage it.

 This jar comes with a second blade kit for blending and can be used to make smoothies and milkshakes with starchy fruits like bananas and mango.
 But, changing the blade kit of the extraction jar is very difficult.
 You have to apply a lot of force to turn the blade kit and detach it from the jar.
 As they are made of plastic and polycarbonate, you run a risk of applying too much force and breaking the lock mechanism too.
 So, it is better to use the extraction jar just for making juice and use the wet grinding jar for making smoothies.